 You may also have a tube, called a catheter, inserted into your bladder to pass urine.
 The catheter will likely be removed before you go home.

 You will be asked to get up to use the bathroom as soon as you are able.
 You may return to a normal diet as soon as you can without causing nausea or vomiting.

 How long it takes you to recover depends on the type of hysterectomy.
-Recovery may take anywhere from 2 to 6 weeks.
 Average recovery times are:

 Vaginal hysterectomy; Abdominal hysterectomy; Supracervical hysterectomy; Radical hysterectomy; Removal of the uterus; Laparoscopic hysterectomy; Laparoscopically assisted vaginal hysterectomy; LAVH; Total laparoscopic hysterectomy; TLH; Laparoscopic supracervical hysterectomy; Robotically assisted hysterectomy